-We expect to hold our next annual meeting on or about June 5, 2019.
-If you wish to submit a proposal for inclusion in the proxy materials for that meeting, you must send the proposal to our Secretary at the address below.
-The proposal must be received at our executive offices no later than December 27, 2018, to be considered for inclusion.
-Among other requirements set forth in the SEC's proxy rules, you must have continuously held at least \$2,000 in market value or 1% of our outstanding stock for at least one year by the date of submitting the proposal, and you must continue to own such stock through the date of the meeting.
+We expect to hold our next annual meeting on or about June 5, 2025.
+If you wish to submit a proposal for inclusion in the proxy materials for that meeting, a must send the proposal to our Secretary at the address below.
+A shareholder proposal submitted pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 must be received at our executive offices no later than December 23, 2024, to be considered for inclusion.
+Shareholder proposal must comply with all applicable legal requirements.
+Timely submission of a proposal does not guarantee that such proposal will be included in the proxy statement.